- Applying to study

-As a prospective international student, you are required to pay your fees for the first teaching session before you can be enrolled as a Western Sydney University student.
+As a prospective international student, you are required to pay your fees for the first teaching term before you can be enrolled as a Western Sydney University student.

-You are required to enrol in a full-time load of 4 units, or 40 credit points, for each teaching session.
+You are required to enrol in a full-time load for each teaching term.
 This is a condition of your Student Visa.

 You will be advised of your exact fees on your official offer letter, including tuition fees and compulsory Overseas (International) Student Health Cover.

 International tuition fees